llpeterson/foundation/problem.md

 In addition to understanding how networks are built, it is increasingly important to understand how they are operated or managed and how network applications are developed.
-Most of us now have computer networks in our homes, offices, and in some cases in our cars, so operating networks is no longer a matter only for a few specialists.
-And, with the proliferation of programmable, network-attached devices such as smartphones, many more of this generation will develop networked applications than in the past.
+Almost all of us now have computer networks in our homes, offices, and in some cases in our cars, so operating networks is no longer a matter only for a few specialists.
+And with the proliferation of smartphones, many more of this generation are developing networked applications than in the past.
 So we need to consider networks from these multiple perspectives: builders, operators, application developers.

 To start us on the road toward understanding how to build, operate, and program a network, this chapter does four things.
 First, it explores the